Electronic Arts (NASDAQ:EA) Releases Q1 2022 Earnings Guidance

-Electronic Arts (NASDAQ:EA) updated its first quarter 2022 earnings guidance on Tuesday.
+Electronic Arts (NASDAQ:EA) issued an update on its first quarter 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of 0.550-0.550 for the period, compared to the Thomson Reuters consensus estimate of $0.620.
 The company issued revenue guidance of $1.25 billion-$1.25 billion, compared to the consensus revenue estimate of $1.16 billion.Electronic Arts also updated its FY 2022 guidance to 6.150-6.150 EPS.

-A number of equities analysts have issued reports on the company.
-The Goldman Sachs Group upgraded Electronic Arts from a neutral rating to a buy rating and set a $170.00 price target on the stock in a report on Sunday, January 24th.
-Barclays increased their price target on Electronic Arts from $124.00 to $145.00 and gave the stock an equal weight rating in a report on Wednesday, February 3rd.
-Benchmark reiterated a buy rating and set a $177.00 price target (up previously from $171.00) on shares of Electronic Arts in a report on Tuesday, February 9th.
-KeyCorp increased their target price on Electronic Arts from $165.00 to $170.00 and gave the stock an overweight rating in a report on Wednesday, April 28th.
-Finally, Wedbush increased their target price on Electronic Arts from $162.50 to $175.00 and gave the stock an outperform rating in a report on Wednesday, February 3rd.
-Eleven analysts have rated the stock with a hold rating and fifteen have given a buy rating to the stock.
-Electronic Arts has an average rating of Buy and an average target price of $156.25.

 Electronic Arts Inc develops, markets, publishes, and distributes games, content, and services for game consoles, PCs, mobile phones, and tablets worldwide.
 The company develops and publishes games and services across various genres, such as sports, first-person shooter, action, role-playing, and simulation primarily under the Battlefield, The Sims, Apex Legends, Need for Speed, and Plants v.